The Fire (The Office): Cultural references

 When lecturing Ryan, Michael compares himself to Yoda and Mr. Miyagi.
-When he later attempts to do a Yoda voice, Ryan misinterprets it as an impression of Fozzie Bear (notably, both characters are portrayed by puppeteer Frank Oz).
+When he later attempts to do a Yoda voice, Ryan misinterprets it as an impression of Fozzie Bear (both characters are voiced by Frank Oz).
 When Dwight is dejectedly listening to music in his car, he is playing "Everybody Hurts" by R.E.M.
-Dwight and Michael's "Ryan Started the Fire" is a thinly veiled song parody of the Billy Joel song "We Didn't Start the Fire".
+Dwight and Michael sing a parody of the Billy Joel song "We Didn't Start the Fire".

-During the game of desert island, many of the employees reference specific films and books.
-Angela says she would take The Bible, A Purpose Driven Life, and The Da Vinci Code, but only to burn the latter.
-Dwight notes that he would take the Physicians' Desk Reference, but hollow it out and fill it with supplies; he also states he would bring Harry Potter and the Sorcerer's Stone or Harry Potter and the Prisoner of Azkaban in case he got bored.
-Meredith later reveals that she would bring Legends of the Fall, My Big Fat Greek Wedding, Legally Blonde, The Bridges of Madison County, and "just the pottery scene" from Ghost to watch.
+During the game of desert island, the employees reference specific movies and books.
+Angela says she would take The Bible, A Purpose Driven Life, and The Da Vinci Code, but only to burn the last one.
+Dwight says that he would take the Physicians' Desk Reference, but hollow it out and fill it with supplies; he also states he would bring Harry Potter and the Sorcerer's Stone or Harry Potter and the Prisoner of Azkaban in case he got bored.
+Meredith says that she would bring Legends of the Fall, My Big Fat Greek Wedding, Legally Blonde, The Bridges of Madison County, and "just the pottery scene" from Ghost to watch.
 Pam picks Fargo, Edward Scissorhands, Dazed and Confused, The Breakfast Club, and The Princess Bride.
-After asking what Dwight would bring, he says The Crow.
+After asking what Dwight would bring, Jim says The Crow.